superfaceai/one-sdk-js/README.md

 If you have any questions, want to report a bug, request a feature or you just want to talk, feel free to [open an issue](https://github.com/superfaceai/one-sdk-js/issues/new/choose) or hop on our [Discord server](https://sfc.is/discord).

 You can find more options for reaching us on the [Support page](https://superface.ai/support).

+## Public API

+If you decide to use some function from this package in your own code you definetly can but be aware that not every part of package is version controlled.

+Only function and API of entities below is under version control:

+* SuperfaceClient API
+* Profile API
+* UseCase API
+* SuperJsonDocument object
+* Result API

 ## Contributing